 The S-Style or Steady Style loves routine, they are very compliant and bring much stability to the team and environment.
 They are great supporters and bring harmony to situations.
 Relational by nature, S-Styles get things done through people and collaboration.
 As a result, they are less direct and slower to resolve problems or make changes than both the I and D-Styles.

 The way one approaches change will determine the intensity of the S-Style behavior.
 The higher intensity S-Style is more resistant to change.
 Whereas the lower intensity S-Style is more accepting of change.
 This can be seen in a workplace where employees desire more explanation and details to why policy change is necessary and required.
 What is your approach to change in your life?

 The C-Style or Conscientious Style is very contemplative and lives his or her life based on analysis, standards, and structure.
 They are great organizers and are very precise and have high standards in their work and life.
 As a result of their high standards and analysis, they accomplish work at a slower pace and prefer less direct communication and interaction, making them a more guarded style.

 The way one makes decisions will determine the intensity of the C-Style behavior.
 The higher intensity will reflect a cautious approach to decisions.
 Whereas the lower intensity C-Style will reflect a more spontaneous approach.
 Industries that require a high degree of detail and follow-through are a great fit for C-Styles.
 They do not need a lot of people contact to accomplish their work.
 Are you cautious or spontaneous in your decisions?

 The table below gives a simple summary of each style.
 Can you find yourself on this table?
 What about a friend or your spouse?

 EACH STYLE SIMPLIFIED

-If you want to take a deeper dive and learn what your DISC Style means for understanding yourself and others, sign up for a 60-minute debrief.
+If you want to take a deeper dive and learn what your DISC Style means for understanding yourself and others, email us to learn more about a 60-minute debrief.